johnli0135/parenthesizer/README.md

 ```

 A single colon forces the "operator ` `" to take a variable number of arguments.
 This is essentially
-equivalent to an open parenthesis that can be automatically closed by the whitespace and deduction
+equivalent to an open parenthesis that can be automatically closed by periods and by the whitespace and deduction
 rules described below.

 ## Whitespace